-We advise clients who own substantial real estate interests as sole proprietors or through corporations, partnerships, and limited liability companies.
+We advise clients who own substantial real estate interests as sole proprietors or pass-through corporations, partnerships, and limited liability companies.
 We have considerable experience dealing with commercial real estate holdings and regularly achieve favorable outcomes in structuring these interests to reduce transfer taxes when they are passed to a younger generation.

 As part of our international practice we provide tax planning for non-U.S. residents, including analysis of tax treaties and how they affect tax liability and investment decisions.
 Our attorneys are well versed in the use of non-U.S. jurisdictions by clients subject to forced heirship and the use of various estate planning techniques established in these jurisdictions.
 We also assist U.S. residents in planning for the disposition of foreign assets they may own.

 We have significant experience in employee benefits and counsel clients with respect to tax and financial aspects of retirement planning.